The Birds of America: Recent sales

 In March 2000, Sheikh Saud Al-Thani of Qatar purchased a copy of The Birds of America at a Christie's auction for $8.8 million, a record for any book at auction.

 In December 2010, The Economist magazine estimated that, adjusted for inflation, five of the ten highest prices ever paid for printed books were paid for copies of The Birds of America.
 Of the 120 copies known to survive, only thirteen are held in private collections.
 In March 2000, the Fox-Bute copy sold at Christie's, New York, for $8,802,500.
 In December 2005, an unbound copy, the Providence Athenaeum Set, sold, again at Christie's, New York, for $5.6 million.

-On 6 December 2010, a complete copy of the first edition was sold in London at Sotheby's for £7,321,250 (approximately $11.5 million) during the sale of Magnificent Books, Manuscripts and Drawings from the Collection of Frederick, Second Lord Hesketh.
+On 6 December 2010, a complete copy of the first edition was sold in London at Sotheby's for £7,321,250 during the sale of Magnificent Books, Manuscripts and Drawings from the collection of the 2nd Baron Hesketh.
 The winning bid was a record auction price for a printed book and was placed by London-based art dealer Michael Tollemache, who outbid three others during the auction.
 According to the provenance details reported by the auction house, the copy's original owner was Henry Witham of Durham, listed as subscriber 11 in Audubon's Ornithological Biography; the first volume of the set bears a presentation inscription from Witham's wife, dated 24 June 1831.
 Lord Hesketh had bought the copy from a descendant of Witham at a Christie's auction on 3 July 1951, paying £7,000.

-On 20 January 2012, a complete copy of the first edition was sold by heirs of the Fourth Duke of Portland at Christie's, New York, for $7.9 million.
+On 20 January 2012, a complete copy of the first edition was sold by the heirs of the 4th Duke of Portland at Christie's, New York, for $7.9 million.
 The buyer was identified only as "an American collector who bid by phone."
 The sale brought the number of copies known to have survived to 120 – 107 in institution collections and 13 in private hands.

 On 18 December 2019, a complete copy of the first edition was sold by Sotheby's, New York, for $6.6 million.
 This copy was an early subscriber's edition which had originally belonged to the Yorkshire Philosophical Society and was later bought by Joseph Verner Reed Jr.